keptn-workshops/getting-started/03_Exploring_quality_gates/README.md

 **a) Keptn's Bridge**
 The Keptn's Bridge gives you a detailed view of the evaluation result (i.e. all SLIs values).
-This includes the response time metric, which caused the evaulation to fail.
+This includes the response time metric, which caused the evaluation to fail.

 ![](../images/bridge_quality_gate.png)